Singlet-assisted electroweak phase transition at two loops: Numerical results

 This quantity estimates the effect of higher-dimensional operators, that were neglected in the main analysis, on properties of the broken phase and particularly on the transition strength.
 The tables show values of $\delta_\text{EFT}$ at $\Tc$, where $\delta_v$ is evaluated on the $v \neq 0$ side of the transition.
 We also considered the shift in the singlet VEV, but in all of our points it was smaller than the respective change in $v$.
 In most of our benchmarks the relative error is small, less than one percent.
 Hence our 3d EFT should give a very accurate description of at least the broken phase.
 The excellent performance of high-$T$ approximations has also been demonstrated in \cite{Laine:2017hdk} for a two-Higgs doublet model.

-The above accuracy considerations suggest that the uncertainty in our two-loop results should be $\sim 10\%$ and probably even less in most points.
+The above accuracy considerations suggest that the uncertainty in our two-loop results should be at most of order $10\%$ and considerably less in most points.
 One exception is BM12, where the $a_2$ coupling runs rapidly to non-perturbative values.
 Of course, the simple arguments presented here cannot conclusively rule out the possibility of sizable corrections at higher loop orders or at the non-perturbative level.
 Considering how much the two-loop terms affect $T_c$ and $L/T_c^4$ in several points, we may even anticipate large higher-order effects in at least some region of the interesting parameter space.